 The detailed package log Output displays in the Output in Visual Studio Code.

 Once the package is done, the saving folder will be opened to show the target executable file.

-If you want to replace the Exe icon, replace the logo.ico file in the project file.
+If you want to replace the .exe icon, replace the logo.ico file in the project directory.